MLOps-essi-upc/MLOps2023Course-demo/docs/dvc-demo.md

 You'll notice a [`dvc.lock`](../dvc.lock) (a "state file") was created to capture the reproduction's results.
 It is a good practice to commit this file to Git after its creation or modification, to record the current state and results.

+## FAQ
+- If you are already tracking a file or directory with Git, you cannot add it to DVC.
+You need to remove it from Git first by running `git rm --cached <file or directory>`, and then add it to DVC.
+- You cannot track a directory with DVC if it contains any file or directory already tracked by DVC.
+You need to remove the tracked files or directories first by running `dvc remove <file or directory>`, and then add the directory to DVC.